 In this phase, your hard work and diligent saving have paid off, you now have both time and the money to focus on what matters most to you.
 This doesn’t mean you can relax without a care in the world.
 There are plenty of uncertainties ahead.
 Here are important issues to address:

+An investment policy will be developed for you based on your planned spending.
+Then portfolio withdrawals are monitored to verify the allocation is properly maintained and distributions are not excessive.
 The investment goal while you are living the dream is to grow your income so you can keep pace with inflation.
-Rodgers & Associates helps you keep up by using to the 4% rule for prudent withdrawals as a guide.
-An industry study1 found that an investment portfolio with the proper asset allocation may be able to sustain annual withdrawals of 4% and keep pace with inflation.
-We develop an investment policy for each client and then monitor their portfolio and withdrawals to verify the allocation is properly maintained and withdrawals are not excessive.
-Our regular portfolio review for each client provides confidence that their investment strategy is working and stays on track to reach their goals.
+Rodgers & Associates helps you keep up by using the 4% rule for prudent withdrawals as a guide.
+An industry study¹ found that an investment portfolio with the proper asset allocation may be able to sustain annual withdrawals of 4% and keep pace with inflation.
+Our regular portfolio review for each client can provide confidence that their investment strategy is working and stays on track to reach their goals.

+We educate our clients about healthcare coverage options and choosing the right coverage can be complicated.
 Many seniors rely on Medicare to provide their health insurance coverage.
-We educate our clients about healthcare coverage options because Medicare does not cover everything.
+We educate our clients about a range of healthcare coverage options because Medicare does not cover everything.
 There may be reasons a client should choose a Medicare Advantage plan over traditional Medicare.
 We help our clients work through the pros and cons so that they can make a choice for their unique situation.
-Choosing the right one can be complicated and each November, the selection must be reevaluated during open enrollment.

 Maximize your Social Security benefits